 - Warranty: Does this cookware come with a warranty, and is that warranty honored by the manufacturer?

-This article goes into great detail about clad stainless cookware.
-To buy wisely, these are the main points you need to consider:
+This article goes into a lot of detail about clad stainless cookware.
+We answer these questions:

 - Why clad stainless?
 (How it differs from other cookware materials and why it is superior.)